Yes, humans are frugivores, but not all fruits are equally suitable for us! Some have evolved with us, others not.

 Humans are tropical frugivores

-Biologically humans are still frugivores, or more precisely, we are a frugivorous species that originated in the tropics, which is why edible tropical fruits match our nutritional needs and are generally the healthiest fruits for us (read more here).
+Biologically, humans are still frugivores, or more precisely, we are a frugivorous species that originated in the tropics.
+This is why edible tropical fruits match our nutritional needs and are generally the healthiest fruits for us.
+As tropical frugivores, it is no wonder most wild tropical fruits are edible for us!

 Tropical fruits have been shaped by the evolutionary history of our frugivorous ancestors.
-Primates are still important seed dispersers in tropical forests (see here).
+Primates are still important seed dispersers in tropical forests.

 Fruits from colder climates, temperate fruits, have not evolved as food sources for humans.
 Temperate and acidic fruits have evolved with seed-dispersing animals indigenous to temperate zones, which are mostly birds.
 However, through directed breeding, we have sped up evolutionary processes to a certain degree.